IKEA Wall Lamp

 Other versions: This IKEA wall lamp was made for many years in slight variations.
 Produced with other screws, other switch.
 Most recent editions have a plastic socket.

 This wall lamp is no longer in production.
-A similar lamp, model SMYG (picture below) is still for sale.
+A similar lamp, model SMYG (picture below) was for sale until 2018.
 It is a perforated version of this lamp with a frosted plastic diffuser.

 IKEA, formerly known by its full initials, Ingvar Kamprad Elmtaryd Agunnaryd, is a multinational group, headquartered in Delft, The Netherlands.
 The company wast founded in Älmhult, Sweden in 1943 by then-17-year-old Ingvar Kamprad (30 March 1926 – 27 January 2018)